-Since float gauges simply work by having the arm go up and down, they do not take into account the curvature in the tank.
-In the middle of the tank, the walls are straight up and down.
-As such, there is significantly more oil than in the bottom section of the tank where the walls curve in (see below).
+Since float gauges simply work by having the arm go up and down, they do not take into account the curvature of the oil tank.
+In the middle of the fuel oil tank, the walls are straight up and down.
+As such, there is significantly more oil than in the bottom section of the oil tank where the walls curve in (see below).
 When an oil tank gauge reads 1/4 or below, the level will suddenly start lowering more quickly without warning.

 Smart Oil Gauge Tracks Gallons Per Day

-- Current usage (gallons per hour and gallons per day)
+Current oil usage (gallons per hour and gallons per day)

-- How much heating oil can be delivered to your tank
+How much home heating oil can be delivered to your oil tank

-Track Your Monthly Usage, And Reorder Oil Quickly
+Track Your Monthly Usage, And Reorder Heating Oil Online Quickly

 An Accurate Heating Oil Gauge